Table of Contents

 Sigiriya Rock Fortress Sri Lanka and places to visit in Sigiriya

-Distance from Colombo to Sigiriya rock fortress 177 km via Ambepussa and Kurunegala
+- Distance from Colombo to Sigiriya rock fortress is 177 km via Ambepussa and Kurunegala.

-Sigiriya rock is not a place for people that suffer from Acrophobia (fear of height), backbone issues, knee problems and other ailments such as heart issues and blood pressure.
+- Sigiriya rock fortress is not a place for people that suffer from Acrophobia (fear of height), backbone issues, knee problems and other ailments such as heart issues and blood pressure.

-Sigiriya rock hike is not suitable for pregnant ladies, small kids and old people.
+- Sigiriya rock fortress hike is not suitable for pregnant ladies, small kids and old people.

-Sigiriya is a remote village in the central province of Sri Lanka, Sigiriya lion rock sits in this laid-back village.
+Sigiriya is a remote village in the central province of Sri Lanka, Sigiriya rock fortress rock sits in this laid-back village.
 The population of Sigiriya is not exceeding more than several thousand.
 Sigiriya Village is located approximately 200 meters above sea level.

 What are the places to visit Sigiriya?
 How do we go to Sigiriya rock fortress? what is the importance of Sigiriya lion rock?
 Why is Sigiriya fortress important?
 Where is the Sigiriya mountain?
 These are some of the questions I receive from my readers very often.
 Sigiriya rock fortress is a hot topic when it comes to a place to visit in Sri Lanka for travellers.

-Sigiriya rock the most important among the places to visit in Sigiriya
+Sigiriya rock fortress, the most important among the places to visit in Sigiriya

 Sigiriya Rock Fort is a 5th-century landscaped garden with a monolithic rock and an engineering feat of ancient engineers.
 It shows the advanced knowledge of trigonometry and usage of hydraulic principles by the people, who built it.
 Sigiriya rock fortress is included with landscaped garden, swimming pools, palaces, fountains, paintings (with natural colour) and colourful verses.
 Sigiriya rock fortress is surrounded by walls and a ditch.
 Sigiriya rock fortress was even suggested to be named as the 8th world wonder in the world.

 Sigiriya lion rock sits in Sigiriya village, Sigiriya lion rock is one of the UNESCO world heritage sites in Sri Lanka, it is also known as SIGIRIYA ROCK FORTRESS.
-Usually, the travellers who take part in a Sri Lanka road trip using Sigiriya as a, in order to explore historical and religious sites scattered in the central province of Sri Lanka.
+Usually, the travellers who take part in a Sri Lanka road trips visit Sigiriya rock.

 Sigiriya is located within the central cultural triangle, providing easy access to major archaeological attractions in Sri Lanka.
 Sigiriya rock fortress attracts hundreds of thousands of visitors a month.
 It is declared as a world heritage site by UNESCO due to its historical importance.